-Evan DeRenzo, PhD is Assistant Director of the John J. Lynch, MD Center for Ethics at MedStar Washington Hospital Center, Washington, D.C.
+Evan DeRenzo, PhD is Senior Clinical Ethicist of the John J. Lynch, MD Center for Ethics at MedStar Washington Hospital Center, Washington, D.C.
 She received her PhD in Human Development/Gerontology from the University of Maryland and was the first Senior Staff Fellow in bioethics at the National Institutes of Health (NIH).
 She is retired adjunct faculty for The Johns Hopkins University, Graduate Program in Biotechnology.
 She is the Editor-in-Chief of the Journal of Hospital Ethics, chairs the Center’s subcommittee on organizational ethics, and is the author of Writing Clinical Research Protocols: Ethical Considerations (2nd Ed.) with Joel Moss and their additional co-author, Eric Singer, Rutgers University.
 Formerly Assistant Director, Evan has returned to staff faculty status to focus on her clinical responsibilities, her writing projects, and her participation in the Learning Collaborative of the National Health Care for the Homeless Council (NHCHC).
 The Learning Collaborative, conducted by the NHCHC and supported by the Health Resources and Services Administration (HRSA) of the US Department of Health and Human Services, is a 3 year preparatory working group of about a dozen individuals and/or groups around the country working to develop medical respite facilities in their own regions for those experiencing homelessness prior to a hospital stay who required additional time for recuperation when ready for acute care hospital discharge.
 Dr. DeRenzo is focusing her efforts on the Washington, DC Metro Area.

 Nikki Glover is Administrative Coordinator of the John J. Lynch, MD Center for Ethics.
 She is responsible for the management and administrative flow of the Center in support of all related projects and programming while incorporating the organization’s mission and values.